desaikinjal44-lab/AI-Machine-Learning-Portfolio/DataVisualization.md

 ## Introduction

-This artifact is a report that explains the differences between Machine Learning and Deep Learning and how both technologies are used to solve real-world problems across different industries.
+This artifact presents a comparative analysis of Machine Learning and Deep Learning, focusing on their capabilities, differences, and practical business applications.
+As organizations increasingly rely on artificial intelligence to improve decision-making and automate processes, understanding when to use each approach is essential.
+This report explains key concepts in a practical way while highlighting how these technologies create value across multiple industries.

 ## Objective

-To compare Machine Learning and Deep Learning, explain their strengths and limitations, and demonstrate how they are applied in real-world business scenarios.
+The objective of this project is to evaluate the strengths, limitations, and real-world applications of Machine Learning and Deep Learning.
+It demonstrates the ability to analyze technical concepts, communicate complex information clearly, and relate AI technologies to business problems and data-driven decision-making.

 ## Audience

-This project is intended for instructors, employers, and anyone interested in understanding how AI technologies are used to solve practical problems.
+This project is intended for hiring managers, technical leaders, instructors, and professionals interested in artificial intelligence, data analytics, and business intelligence.
+It showcases analytical thinking and the ability to translate technical concepts into actionable business insights.

 ## Process

-For this project, I:
+The project followed a structured analytical approach:

-- Researched Machine Learning and Deep Learning concepts
+- Researched current Machine Learning and Deep Learning concepts
-- Compared their features, advantages, and limitations
+- Compared their architectures, strengths, and limitations
-- Identified real-world applications across different industries
+- Evaluated practical use cases across multiple industries
+- Analyzed where each approach delivers the greatest business value
-- Organized the findings into a structured report
+- Compiled the findings into a professional report with supporting examples

 ## Tools Used